canonical/vanilla-framework/templates/docs/patterns/grid.md

 ### Breaking out of the grid

 In some cases, there might be a good reason to break out of the constraints of a 12 column grid and allow content to bleed into the page margins.
-Vanilla provides a separate [layout](/docs/layouts/fluid-breakout) for this purpose
+Vanilla provides a separate [fluid breakout layout](/docs/layouts/fluid-breakout) for this purpose.

 ### Import